ryanef/ryanfdev/src/content/blog/aws-elastic-container-service-overview.md

 ### Example Task Definition with 2 nested Container Definitions

-This is just a sample Task Definition to make a point, see [AWS Docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions) for full examples.
+This is just a sample Task Definition to make a point, see <a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions" target="_blank">AWS Docs</a> for full examples.

 ```bash
 {  # TASK DEFINITION